 The BOP was designed and tested to industry standards and customer specifications.
 We continue to work with the industry to ensure safe operations.

-George Osborne, the UK chancellor, has just announced his tax measures for the next year, and the biggest surprise came with a cut to fuel duty, to be funded by extra charges on North Sea oil producers if the oil price remains over a certain price somewhere around $75 a barrel.
+George Osborne, the UK chancellor, has just announced his tax measures for the next year, and the biggest surprise came with a cut to fuel duty, to be funded by extra charges on oil and gas companies if the oil price remains over a certain price somewhere around $75 a barrel.
 The supplementary charge for such companies will now go from 20 per cent to 32 per cent.
 Read more

-A newsflash from Reuters has reported that a UK court has issued an injunction on the BP-Rosneft deal, which is now on hold.
+A newsflash from Reuters has confirmed that a UK court has issued an injunction on the BP-Rosneft deal, which is now on hold.
 Read more